CumulusNetworks/docs/content/cumulus-linux-55/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 - Specify one or more IP addresses on which the SNMP agent listens.
 - Specify either a username (for SNMPv3) or a read-only community string (a password, for SNMPv1 or SNMPv2c).

 By default, the SNMP configuration has a listening address of localhost (127.0.0.1), which allows the agent (the `snmpd` service) to respond to SNMP requests originating on the switch itself.
 This is a secure method that allows checking the SNMP configuration without exposing the switch to outside attacks.
-For an external SNMP <span style="background-color:#F5F5DC">[NMS](## "Network Management Software")</span> to poll a Cumulus Linux switch, you must configure the `snmpd` service running on the switch to listen to one or more IP addresses on interfaces that have a link state UP.
+For an external SNMP <span class="a-tooltip">[NMS](## "Network Management Software")</span> to poll a Cumulus Linux switch, you must configure the `snmpd` service running on the switch to listen to one or more IP addresses on interfaces that have a link state UP.

 Use the SNMPv3 username instead of the read-only community name.
 The SNMPv3 username does not expose the user credentials and can encrypt packet contents.
 However, SNMPv1 and SNMPv2c environments require read-only community passwords so that the `snmpd` daemon can respond to requests.
 The read-only community string enables you to poll various MIB objects on the device.